adebola-io/whirlwind/docs/roadmap/ideas/external-functions.md

    -  a path from the root of the installation directory, which is represented by an `@` symbol. e.g. `file:@/ext/math.wasm`.
 -  `http`: This should allow requesting functions from network resources.
 (It will require a compiler flag to enable.) e.g. `http://web.com/exports`.
 -  `wasi`, to import an item from the WASI runtime.
 (This should only be valid in system-permitted projects).
+-  `builtin`: For the interpreter, this will resolve to a Rust function.

 ## Semantics: